Who are the men that pick for scraps amongst the ruins at the end of history?

 And that's mental.

-Yeah, that's mad.
+Yeah, yeah, that's mad.

-That is insane, right?
+That is, that's insane, right?

 Yes.

-You do have a moral duty.
+You do have a moral duty to go to the pub.

 Absolutely.

-Every weekend, I make sure I'm at the local.
+Every weekend I make sure I'm at the local.

-I unfortunately don't have a local because I live on a bloody new estate.
+because I live in a bloody new estate.

 No local.